LukeAndersonTrocme/pcb_docker/README.md

 ## Introduction

-This tutorial demonstrates how to containerize an R script using Docker.
-It focuses on a PCA plotting example.
+This tutorial demonstrates how to containerize a simple pca plotting script using Docker.

 ## Prerequisites